cloud-native-toolkit/site-developer-guide/README.md

 - `master` branch is automatically published to the `gh-pages` branch in this repository which is visible here - [https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/)

 The status of the travis-ci build can be seen here - https://travis-ci.org/github/ibm-garage-cloud/ibm-garage-developer-guide

+**Note:** There is a time delay between when deploy process completes and when the content is available on the published site.

 ### Gatsby and Carbon